ballerina-platform/ballerina-dev-website/learn/getting-started/installing-ballerina/setting-up-ballerina.md

 ## Installing the VSCode Extension

 Ballerina provides an extension to try out its development capabilities in Visual Studio Code.
-For instructions on setting it up, see [Quick Start](/learn/visual-studio-code-extension/quick-start/).
+For instructions on setting it up, go to [The Ballerina Extension for Visual Studio Code](https://github.com/wso2/ballerina-plugin-vscode/blob/main/README.md).